fatualux/rusted_drawer/README.md

 Till now, I have been using a launcher I wrote, based on bash and zenity, but now I'd like to learn something else.

 If you have suggestions or ideas, please let me know.

+**INSTALL**

+Simply clone this repository, then move into the directory and run:

+'cargo build'
+'cargo run'

+You can change the file *apps.json*, according to your needs.

+The apps/scripts thet the launcher starts must be placed in a directory named **.scripts**.

+ ***Acknowledgements***

+Special thanks to the Codeium engineering team for their assistance and support in developing this project.
+Their AI-powered assistant has been instrumental in providing quick and accurate coding help.

+- [@codeium-assistant](https://github.com/codeium-assistant) - The AI assistant from Codeium that helped answer code-related questions.
+- [Codeium](https://codeium.com/) - The AI company that developed the assistant, providing code autocomplete, search, and chat-based assistance.